 A construction helmet, or “hard hat”, is a kind of protective hat worn on construction and industrial work sites to safeguard the head from injuries sustained from falling objects, collisions, bumps, scrapes, or hazardous electrical shocks.
 Hard hats can also protect the head from UV radiation, raindrops, and falling debris of all kinds.

-Each industry uses a different class of hard hats, such as:
+Each industry uses a different class of construction helmets, such as:

 Class G: These are used in high-heat and low voltage jobs such as metalworking, smelting, forging, and welding.